Kirkby on Bain Church of England

 At Kirkby on Bain CE Primary School, we aim to provide a high-quality computing education that equips our pupils to use computational thinking and creativity – enabling them to thrive in the ever-evolving world they live in.
 We are passionate about providing our pupils with the skills they need to succeed in a technologically advancing society.

-Our computing curriculum has been based around the National Centre for Computing Education’s ‘Teach Computing Curriculum’ - fulling mapping the National Curriculum across Key stage 1 and key stage 2.
+We use Kapow to support and guide our computing curriculum - fulling mapping the National Curriculum across EYFS, Key stage 1 and key stage 2.
 It offers pupils a computing education, designed for mastery, using underlining pedagogies and covering all objectives categorised into three strands: Digital Literacy, Information Technology and Computer Science.

 The curriculum is designed to build upon prior knowledge and lessons are sequenced to progress skills in a logical order.
 The impact and measure of our curriculum is to ensure that pupils achieve the age related expectations with regards to their knowledge, alongside a sound set of skills which will equip them for life in a technologically advancing world.